NREL/fastsim/README.md

 All classes and methods are self-documented.

 # Installation
-First, clone the repository from GitHub:
+First, clone the repository from GitHub if you don't already have a local copy of the FASTSim package files:

     git clone git@github.nrel.gov:MBAP/fastsim.git

 FASTSim depends on python 3.7.
-One way to satisfy this is to use conda:
+One way to satisfy this is to use conda (we recommend Anaconda Powershell Prompt for Windows OS):

     conda create -n fastsim python=3.7
     conda activate fastsim

-Then, from within the top level of the folder created by the `git clone` command, just run a pip install:
+Then, from within the top level of the FASTSim folder, run a pip install:

-    pip install .
+    pip install -e .

-This will install FASTSim with minimal dependencies.
+This will install FASTSim with minimal dependencies in place so that FASTSim files can be editable (`-e` provides this behavior).
+Developers will find this option handy since FASTSim will be installed in place from the installation location and any updates will be propagated each time FASTSim is freshly imported.

-FASTSim can also be installed with the `-e` option (i.e. `pip install -e fastsim`) so that FASTSim files can be editable.
-Developers will find this option handy since FASTSim will be installed in place from the installation location, and any updates will be propagated each time FASTSim is freshly imported.
+For users who are not developers, FASTSim can also be installed without the `-e` option (i.e. `pip install .`), and package files will be copied to the python site-packages folder.

 # Usage
 To run an example, navigate to fastsim/docs and run `jupyter lab demo.ipynb` to see a demo of fastsim use cases.
 There are other examples in fastsim/docs and fastsim/tests.